Skip to content

 NAME additionally defines a special category of "complete with additional procedures" for homicide autopsies: these require sexual-assault sampling in relevant cases, spinal dissection in hanging and vehicle-injury deaths, radiological survey prior to dissection in decomposed or skeletal cases, and trace evidence collection (projectiles, clothing fibres, foreign material) with documented chain of custody.
 NAME's inspection of medical examiner offices uses these criteria to grant accreditation, and accreditation status is in practice a precondition for appointment as a forensic pathologist expert in most US federal courts and many state courts.

 The NAME board-certification examination in forensic pathology (administered by the American Board of Pathology, sub-specialty Forensic Pathology) requires candidates to demonstrate competence in all of these documentation domains.
-The US maintains approximately 2,500 board-certified forensic pathologists serving approximately 330 million people, and NAME's 2014 workforce survey found that several states were already below the minimum recommended caseload-to-specialist ratio.
+The US maintains approximately 500 to 800 full-time, board-certified forensic pathologists serving approximately 330 million people, and NAME workforce data indicate that several states are already below the minimum recommended caseload-to-specialist ratio.

 The Royal College of Pathologists Guidelines for Autopsy Investigation (3rd edition, 2018), authored by the RCPath Autopsy Working Group, set out best-practice standards for both coroner's (formerly, Coroner's Act; now, Coroners and Justice Act 2009) and hospital autopsies in the UK.
 The guidelines are not statutory requirements; a pathologist who departs from them may still produce an admissible report, but the departure will require justification in court.